 On the VoIP tab in the Details Pane, the H323 Gatekeeper Enable box is checked to allow the use of Avaya IP Telephones using the H.323 protocol.
-Set H.323 Signalling over TLS to Preferred to allow IP Office H323 endpoints to use TLS for signalling.
+Set H.323 Signalling over TLS to Preferred to allow IP Office endpoints to use TLS for signalling.
 Check the SIP Trunks Enable box to enable the configuration of SIP trunks.
 If SIP Endpoints are to be used such as the Avaya Communicator for Windows and the Avaya 1140e, the SIP Registrar Enable box must also be checked.
-The Domain Name has been set to the customer premises equipment domain "avaya.com".
+The Domain Name has been set to the customer premises equipment domain "avaya.com.".
 If the Domain Name is left at the default blank setting, SIP registrations may use the IP Office LAN1 IP Address.
 All other parameters shown are default values.

 The RTP Port Number Range can be customized to a specific range of receive ports for the RTP media.
 Set Scope to RTP-RTCP and Initial keepalives to Enabled and Periodic timeout to 30.
-This will cause the IP Office to send RTP and RTCP keepalive packets at the beginning of the calls and every 30 seconds thereafter if no other RTP/RTCP traffic is present.